javorszky/framework-muxer-showdown/README.md

 #### Ecosystem

 There's not much to talk about here.
 Pretty much everything is handmade.
 Though the examples for most things, like loggers etc, are given in standard library, so copying-pasting should be readily available.

+#### Performance
+Standard library muxer does not have any router configurable panic or error handlers.